 5. H.E.
 Darell Leiking, Minister of International Trade and Industry, Malaysia;

 6. H.E.
-U Soe Win, Union Minister for Planning and Finance, Myanmar;
+Thaung Tun, Union Minister for Investment and Foreign Economic Relations, Myanmar;

 7. H.E.
+Ceferino S. Rodolfo, Undersecretary, Department of Trade and Industry (representing H.E.
 Ramon M. Lopez, Secretary of Trade and Industry, Philippines;

 8. H.E.
-Chan Chun Sing, Minister for Trade and Industry, Singapore;
+Gabriel Lim, Permanent Secretary for Trade and Industry (representing H.E.
+Chan Chun Sing, Minister for Trade and Industry, Singapore);

 10. H.E.
-Jeffrey Gerrish, Deputy United States Trade Representative for Asia, Europe, the Middle East and Industrial Competitiveness (representing H.E.
+Jeffrey D. Gerrish, Deputy United States Trade Representative (representing H.E.
 Robert Lighthizer, United States Trade Representative);

 11. H.E.
-Tran Tuan Anh, Minister of Industry and Trade, Viet Nam;
+Tran Quoc Khanh, Deputy Minister of Industry and Trade (representing H.E.
+Tran Tuan Anh, Minister of Industry and Trade, Viet Nam; and

 12. H.E.
 Dato Lim Jock Hoi, Secretary-General of ASEAN.